felddy/foundryvtt-docker/README.md

 ## Building from source ##

-1. Copy the project to your machine using the `Clone or download` button above or the command line:
+1. Copy the project to your machine using the `Clone` button above or the command line:

     ```console